rafaelpierre/pyjaws/README.md

 ![preview](https://github.com/rafaelpierre/pyjaws/blob/main/img/preview.png?raw=true "Preview")

-### Sample Results
+## Deploying Jobs

+If you have a folder containing multiple workflow definition files written in Python with **PyJaws**, it is quite simple to deploy all of them to your Databricks Workspace with a one liner:

-Running `pyjaws create examples/simple_workflow` will result in the following Workflow being deployed to Databricks:
+`pyjaws create examples/simple_workflow`

+This would result in the following Workflow being deployed to your workspace:

 ![workflow](https://github.com/rafaelpierre/pyjaws/blob/main/img/workflow.png?raw=true "Workflow")